kroxylicious/kroxylicious/README.md

 1. Enable the Windows Subsystem for Linux feature: To enable WSL, you need to enable the Windows Subsystem for Linux feature in the Windows Features dialog.

-2. Install a Linux distribution from the Microsoft Store(Ubuntu preferably).
+2. Install a Linux distribution from the Microsoft Store.
+The rest of these instructions assume a distribution (such as Ubuntu) which uses `apt` for package management, but the process should be similar for distributions using other package managers/ such as Fedora/`dnf`.

 3. Launch the Linux distribution and Configure the Linux environment: After launching the Linux distribution, you can configure the environment by creating a user account and setting the password.